 |---|---|

-30–60% gross margin — significantly higher than selling live.
-But requires: roasting skill, equipment, customer base, and health/sanitary permits.
-Risk: unsold lechon has ~12-hour shelf life in Philippine heat.
+Roughly 25–55% gross margin, well above selling live.
+But it needs roasting skill, equipment, a customer base, and health/sanitary permits.
+Risk: unsold lechon has about a 12-hour shelf life in Philippine heat.

 Longganisa, Tocino, Chicharon